What is the Charlton Champion?

 How can you help?

-So we rely on our readers to spread the word.
+But most importantly, we rely on our readers to spread the word.
 You can help us by:

 – telling your SE7 friends and neighbours about the site